akgcode/ICP_algorithm/README.md

 ## Usage
+[Video](https://youtu.be/idQaYfb7TCc) showing the visualisation of ICP algorithm in action
 ## Note
 *I'm adding some of the my personal notes and findings about this topic*
 - pcl has GeneralisedICP, NonLinearICP and ICP.